AngieD8615/leetcodeWithSpecRunner/README.md

 Make a new root directory on your computer, `cd` into the directory Initialize node package manager: `npm init`
-Install mocha and chiai (run in the browser): `npm install mocha chai --save-dev` Create a `README.md` file
+Install mocha and chiai (run in the browser): `npm install mocha chai --save-dev` Make a new directory called spec.
+This will house your tests Make a new directory called src.
+This will house your source code Create a `README.md` file
 Copy my `specRunner.html` file.
 Change the scripts to match your repo.
   <!-- load code you want to test here -->